sysnet4admin/Research/gateway-PoC/README.md

 ### 5.5 Conclusion

-After 100 rounds of testing, **NGINX, Envoy, Istio, and Cilium** - 4 Gateways showed **100% consistent results** and are stably suitable for production environments.
+After 100 rounds of testing, **NGINX, Envoy, and Istio** showed **100% success rate**, and **Cilium** showed **93.3%** (HTTP Rate Limiting not yet supported).
+All 4 Gateways are stably suitable for production environments.

-All 4 Tier 1 Gateways **support Rate Limiting through implementation-specific CRDs**. **Envoy Gateway** particularly natively supports Gateway API style declarative Rate Limiting via BackendTrafficPolicy CRD, making it most suitable for environments requiring API traffic control.
+For Rate Limiting, **only Envoy Gateway natively supports it via declarative CRD** (BackendTrafficPolicy).
+NGINX (SnippetsFilter) and Istio (EnvoyFilter) can achieve it through low-level config injection but with higher complexity.
+Cilium does not currently support HTTP Rate Limiting.
+For environments requiring API traffic control, **Envoy Gateway** is the most suitable choice.

 **NGINX Gateway Fabric** is the most proven choice, suitable for environments where operational stability is the top priority.